Secure Terminal Equipment

 emerging standards by adding hardware expansion units.

-For such additional hardware, two expansion slots are available at the rear.
+Two expansion slots are available at the rear.

 One is marked BLK EXP (Black Expansion).
 It allows hardware to be added to